worndpress/Worndpress/wp-content/themes/twentyfifteen/readme.txt

 == Copyright ==

-Twenty Fifteen 🐶 Theme, Copyright 2014-2015 🐶.org & Automattic.com
+Twenty Fifteen Worndpress Theme, Copyright 2014-2015 Worndpress.org & Automattic.com
 Twenty Fifteen is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify